-System menus are all bound to global variables and are easy to modify.
-If the menu name is set to NIL, the menu will be recreated using an items list bound to a global variable.
+System menus are all bound to global varieables and are easy to modyfy.
+If the menu name is set to the NIL value, the menu will be recreated using an items list bound to a global variable.

 To change a system menu, edit the items list bound to the appropriate global variable (system menus use this items list with the default WHENSELECTEDFN), then set the value of the name to NIL.
 The next time you need the menu, it will be created from the items list you just edited.
-The names of system menus and the items lists are:
+The names of system menus and the items lists follow.